-The school continues to improve the school facilities and have projects to replace existing buildings that are currently unoccupied into additional Drama and Music facilities.
+The school continues to improve the school facilities and the project to refurbish the existing unoccupied buildings for Music and Drama is due to be completed in November 2023.

 FUNDS HELD AS CUSTODIAN TRUSTEE ON BEHALF OF OTHERS

 Oakwood Park Grammar School Trust Fund is administered at Oakwood Park Grammar School.
 This fund operates outside the school accounts and is a registered charity.
 The charity number is 1024743.
 The relevant accounts are submitted to the Charity Commission